 Need Legal Advice?
 Contact Our Elder Abuse Attorneys Today.

 If you live in California and believe that an elderly person is being coerced into ending their life, contact an elder abuse lawyer immediately.
-The Case Barnett Law Firm is committed to zealously protecting the rights of senior citizens in Southern California and would be happy to sit down with you to discuss any instance of suspected elder abuse.
+The dedicated Costa Mesa personal injury attorney team at Case Barnett Law Firm is committed to zealously protecting the rights of senior citizens in Southern California and would be happy to sit down with you to discuss any instance of suspected elder abuse.
 Contact our Newport Beach office today at (949) 861-2990.